Waiuku River

 The Waiuku River, also known as the Waiuku Estuary, is an estuarial arm of the Manukau Harbour, near the town of Waiuku, south-west of Auckland.
 It joins the harbour at the south west and extends south for 12 km, having its head close to the town of Waiuku.
+What is now Waiuku Stream, a tributary rising about west of Waiuku, was once shown on maps as Waiuku River.